BIOLOGY FOR LIFE

 • Identify pentose and hexose carbohydrates from molecular diagrams.

-• Outline the properties of glucose referring to solubility, transportability, stability, and energy yield from oxidation.
+• Outline the properties of glucose referring to solubility, transportability, stability, and energy yield in cellular respiration.

 B1.1.5— Polysaccharides as energy storage compounds.